Be the first one to learn about service and product updates.

 - Firmly immobilize the head of an otherwise freely moving awake animal (check here for clamp options);

-- Perform high-precision neurophysiological tests (e.g., patch clamp, two-photon microscopy, optogenetic stimulation) in non-anesthetized mice;
+- Perform high-precision neurophysiological tests (e.g., patch-clamp, two-photon microscopy, optogenetic stimulation) in the brain or spinal cord of awake mice;

 - Combine these high-precision tests with simple behavioral readouts;